gabrielmougard/GTFS/gtfs-api/README.md

 # gtfs-api

-The api server for GTFS.
+The API server for GTFS if we want to connect the `gtfs-core` library to a spring-boot web server.
+Not implemented yet...